 I’ve organized this list by type.
 Let’s begin:

-Full size and full-featured:
+Option 1: Full size and full-featured

 These packs have everything you could want; maximized dimensions, panel access, a laptop compartment, and lots of internal and external organizational pockets.
 There’s nothing missing.

-1) Tortuga Backpack
+1) Tortuga Outbreaker Backpack

-Get it from Tortuga.
+You can get it from Tortuga.
 Their blog is also great, with all sorts of packing and travel tips.

 2) Rick Steves Convertible Carry-on